 Removing redundant TCP ACKs (also known as "ACK Thinning") leads to stretch ACKs (where a single ACK acknowledges more than two TCP segments).
+Stretch ACKs have been observed on Internet paths [All98] and are are now common [Din15] for various reasons.

 The introduction of TCP Appropriate Byte Counting (ABC) [RFC3465] mostly mitigates the impact of stretch ACKs, and also recommends burst mitigation techniques at a TCP sender.